vbartalis/UniProject-AndroidNoteApp/README.md

-# androidNoteApp
+# AndroidNoteApp

-**androidNoteApp** is a simple note-taking application built for Android using **Kotlin**.
+**AndroidNoteApp** is a simple note-taking application built for Android using **Kotlin**.
 The app allows users to create and manage notes with an intuitive interface.

 ### Technologies Used